 Remove harmful chemicals throughout your home and garage: Make creating a safe bedroom priority.

-- See our New Year Home Cleanse
+- See our Home Cleanse

 - Pay special attention to bathrooms connected to bedrooms.
 Make sure to remove products with synthetic fragrances like body and skin care products, scented soaps, cleaners, etc. These products especially impact the air quality of the bedroom